RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 What `do` does is take any function that reads and writes data frames, execute it on a Hadoop data set in parallel on relatively small chunks of the data and pass the results to `as.data.frame` or `output` which send them to their final destination.
 Wouldn't it absolutely perfect if the `lastcol` function itself knew whether it's working on a Hadoop data set or a data frame and do the right thing?
+It actually is possible:

 ```r